DERGMs: Degeneracy-restricted exponential random graph models: Simulations on the effect of on model behavior

 Let us focus on Figure \ref{fig:3tri}.
-This figure shows the map between $\theta$ and $\mu$ for the triangle-DERGM when $k=6$ and $n=7$, which is the same as the ERGM (since $k=6$ is the maximum possible, there is no support restriction).
-The plot shows that the mean value parameter is pushed to its corresponding boundaries for positive and negative values of $\theta$, i.e. for $\theta > 0$, $\mu$ is close to 1, and for $\theta < 0$, $\mu$ is close to 0.
+This figure shows the map between $\theta$ and $\mu_k(\theta)$ for the triangle-DERGM when $k=6$ and $n=7$, which is the same as the ERGM (since $k=6$ is the maximum possible, there is no support restriction).
+The plot shows that the mean value parameter is pushed to its corresponding boundaries for positive and negative values of $\theta$, i.e. for $\theta > 0$, $\mu_k(\theta)$ is close to 1, and for $\theta < 0$, $\mu_k(\theta)$ is close to 0.
 Moreover, for $\theta$ close to $0$, the mean value parameter is very sensitive to small changes in $\theta$.
 This is the classic model degeneracy and excessive sensitivity.
 On the other hand, if we consider Figures \ref{fig:1tri} and \ref{fig:2tri}, we can see that if we restrict the support to $2$-degenerate graphs or $3$-degenerate graphs, the mean value map improves.
-Specifically, for $k=2$, Figure \ref{fig:1tri} shows that $\mu$ is not pushed to its boundaries for positive or negative values of $\theta$, and has a small derivative near $\theta=0$.
+Specifically, for $k=2$, Figure \ref{fig:1tri} shows that $\mu_k(\theta)$ is not pushed to its boundaries for positive or negative values of $\theta$, and has a small derivative near $\theta=0$.
 This shows that the model does not suffer from degeneracy and excessive sensitivity when $k$ is small.
 A similar conclusion holds for the $2$-star model shown in Figure \ref{fig:meanvalue2stars}.
-We also repeated these plots for larger values of $n=18$, for which we had to resort to MCMC sampling to estimate the mean value parameters.
-The qualitative results for this setting was the same as described here: For small values of $k$, the triangle and the two-star DERGM does not suffer from excessive sensitivity and model degeneracy.
+We also created such plots for $n=50$, for which we had to resort to MCMC sampling to estimate the mean value parameters, see Figure \ref{fig:meanvalueTrianglesSimulated} for the triangle DERGM for $k=3$ and $k=50$.
+The results for this setting was the same as described here: For small values of $k$, the triangle and the two-star DERGM does not suffer from excessive sensitivity and model degeneracy.